andrebergvind/big-tech-financial-analysis/sql/sql-analysis-process.md

 Apple’s current ratio below 1 may indicate tighter short-term liquidity, although this should be interpreted alongside its strong cash generation and profitability.

-Next query was used to examine and analyse current financial position.
+The final query was used to examine and analyse current financial position.

 The outcome showed Apple, as previously concluded, with the highest Market cap,  Revenue, Net income, ROE and ROI, however also with the highest dept to equity ratio and lowest current ratio.
 Microsoft showcased the highest earnings per share, net profit margin, and lowest debt to equity ratio.